teancom/codex/aws.md

 **NOTE** Don't forget that `--type bosh-init` flag is very important.
 Otherwise, you'll run into problems with your deployment.

-The template helpfully generated all new credentials for us and stored them in our _proto-Vault_, under the `secret/aws/proto/bosh` subtree.
+The template helpfully generated all new credentials for us and stored them in our _proto-Vault_, under the `secret/infra/proto/bosh` subtree.
 Later, we'll migrate this subtree over to our real Vault, once it is up and spinning.

+#### Make Manifest

 Let's head into the `proto/` environment directory and see if we can create a manifest, or (a more likely case) we still have to